mvolkmann/blog/src/warp.md

 in a popup provided by the "Command Inspector", hover over it.

-To recall a command previously entered in the current pane, repeatedly press the up arrow key until the command is highlighted and press the return key to execute it.
+To recall a command previously entered in the current pane, repeatedly press the up arrow key until the desired command is highlighted.
+Press the return key to execute it.

 To search command history, workflows, and AI commands, press ctrl-r.
 To limit the search to one of these three categories,